 For your safety, please exercise the following precautions:

-Wear appropriate safety gear - Prevent injury by wearing long sleeves, pants and closed-toed shoes or boots, and most caves are about 55°F (13°C), and have uneven floors.
+Wear appropriate safety gear - Prevent injury by wearing long sleeves, pants and closed-toed shoes or boots.
+Most caves are about 55°F (13°C), and have uneven floors.
 Gloves and kneepads are recommended in difficult caves.

 Know yourself and your group - Choose caves suitable for everyone in your group.
 Don't push beyond anyone's limits.
 Children and seniors should be able to walk safely on their own.
 Caves are not appropriate places for infants.